htmfilho/htmfilho.github.io/_posts/2013/2013-04-17-great-experience-at-frankfurt-airport-and-with-lufthansa.md

 It couldn’t be better until the boarding time when our expectations were exceeded!
 A lot of first and business class people around and the attendant called us to be the first ones to enter in the airplane.
 She called us out loud using the microphone and explained to other passengers that the baby would require some extra effort during boarding and it would help to gain some time after all.
 I call it intelligence and good judgment because that’s exactly what I would do in her shoes 🙂

-Unfortunately, many airports out there banned such practice, which is the case of <a href="http://www.brusselsairport.be/" target="_blank">Brussels Airport</a> and <a href="http://www.metwashairports.com/dulles/dulles.htm" target="_blank">Washington Dulles</a>, the ones we have been with our baby. <b>Those airports following such stupid rule should give attention to families with babies and people with disabilities because this is not a privilege to a minority, but a necessity</b>.
+Unfortunately, many airports out there banned such practice, which is the case of <a href="http://www.brusselsairport.be/" target="_blank">Brussels Airport</a> and <a href="http://www.metwashairports.com/dulles/dulles.htm" target="_blank">Washington Dulles</a>, the ones we have been with our baby. **Those airports following such stupid rule should give attention to families with babies and people with disabilities because this is not a privilege to a minority, but a necessity**.
 They ignore the fact that it’s tough to travel with a little baby.
 Thanks to Lufthansa, we arrived very relaxed in Belgium, with a big smile on our faces 🙂.